fzierler/Sp2N_mixed_representation_singlets_2405.05765/README.md

 ## Run times (rough estimate)

-- Running from the hdf5 files can take up to 30 minutes on a laptop
+- Running from the hdf5 files takes around 20 minutes on a laptop with an i7-1355U CPU
-- Running from the raw log files ca take up to 3 hours on a laptop
+- Running from the raw log files takes around 90 minutes on a laptop with an i7-1355U CPU

 ## Warning